remo-git/remo-git/README.md

 ## Used Tools

-I used to work in INTELIJ IDE but for now, I use VS Code 2026 as a editor.
+I used to use IntelliJ IDEA, but for now I use VS Code 2026 as a editor.
-To make games I use Unity Engine but I prepare my self to build my own game engine.
+To make games I use Unity Engine but I'm preparing myself to build my own game engine.

 ## Additional info

-Unfortunately I have no experience in game dev studios expect my own 😔 BUT!
+Unfortunately I have no experience in game dev studios except for my own 😔 BUT!
 It can't stop me from creating games, making game assets and other stuff 💪